 Measuring inequality

 Nowadays a plethora of inequality measures exists.
 Hao and Naiman (2010) provide a good overview on inequality measures and their properties by identifying five main families of measures.
 Measures relating to probability distribution, measures based on quantile functions and Lorenz curves, measures derived from social welfare functions, measures from information theory and measures based on relative distribution.
 Properties of measures are usually discussed in regard to five principles.
-Here we don’t want to discuss the usefulness of inequality measures in regard to this five principles exhaustively.
-Rather we want to highlight the main advantages and shortcomings of the most prominent used inequality-measures.
+Here we don’t want to discuss the usefulness of inequality measures in regard to these five principles exhaustively.
+We rather want to highlight the main advantages and shortcomings of the most used and prominent inequality-measures.

 Measures related to probability distribution consist on variance or variance based measures, but they fail sometimes the weak principle of transfer, first introduced by Dalton (1920).
 The principle states, that a transfer from a richer person to a poorer person, other things being equal, should lead to a reduction of inequality.
 As this seems to be a central property an inequality measure should have, variance based measures are commonly avoided.

-Widely used in social sciences are quantile function based measures like the quantile ratio or the gini-coefficient, which is undoubtably the most prominent inequality measure in the academic literature but also for government statistics.
+Widely used in social sciences are quantile function based measures like top income shares, the quantile ratio or the Gini coefficient, which is undoubtedly the most prominent inequality measure in the academic literature as well as government statistics.
 The Gini coefficient is also often used for international comparison.
-As it is derived from the Lorenz-curve, the quantified amount of inequality can unpretentiously be described in a formal and visual way.
-Therefore the Gini coefficient is easily interpretable.
-Furthermore it has several desired statistical properties Hao and Naiman (2010:64) (1) “Principle of population”: the assessment of inequality is independent of the population size (2) “scale invariance”: the measure is sensitive for changes of income shares, but not for absolute changes (e.g. doubling of all income) and (3) the already mentioned “weak principle of transfers” or “requirement of Dalton”.
+As it is derived from the Lorenz curve, the quantified amount of inequality can unpretentiously be described in a formal and visual way.
+Therefore the Gini coefficient is easily to understand.
+Furthermore it has several desired statistical properties (Hao and Naiman, 2010:64) (1) “Principle of population”: the assessment of inequality is independent of the population size (2) “scale invariance”: the measure is sensitive for changes of income shares, but not for absolute changes (e.g. doubling of all income) and (3) the already mentioned “weak principle of transfers” or “requirement of Dalton”.
 However, several drawbacks are reported in the literature.
-Gini-Coefficent is more sensitive to changes in the middle of the distribution, which is not necessarily a desired feature (see following discussion of Atkinson index).
-The most important the underlying distributional form of the measured inequality is unknown and it is therefore not possible to see if the measure is driven by a few rich or many poor individuals.
+The Gini coefficient is more sensitive to changes in the middle of the distribution, which is not necessarily a desired feature (see following discussion of Atkinson index).
+Most importantly, being a single aggregate measure the Gini coefficient can’t tell if it is driven by a few rich or many poor individuals.
 This can also be problematic for comparison between countries or over time.
-In extreme cases two totally different distributions share the same Gini-coefficient.
+In extreme cases two totally different distributions share the same Gini coefficient.